Brokerage in the Black Box: Swing States, Strategic Ambiguity, and the Global Politics of AI Governance: Opacity as Resource: Brokerage Power in A Fragmented AI Governance

-India’s role in the Quad’s AI Working Group demonstrates this interpretive leverage.
-While cooperating with the U.S., Japan, and Australia to articulate principles for trustworthy AI \cite{r:90}, India adapts these principles for broader application across the Indo-Pacific \cite{r:91}, including regions with less stringent data-protection regimes or different developmental priorities \cite{r:64}.
-The result is interoperable normative templates that are flexible enough to travel across networks.
-Similarly, through engagement with ASEAN digital initiatives, India has advanced the idea of ethical interoperability—a concept blending elements of GDPR-style protections, OECD principles, and local innovation needs.
-These efforts reduce normative friction and lower transaction costs, enabling convergence without requiring strict alignment.
+This leverage is evident in India’s role within the Quad AI Working Group.
+While collaborating with the U.S., Japan, and Australia on trustworthy AI principles \cite{r:90}, India adapts these norms for broader Indo-Pacific application \cite{r:91}, including regions with differing regulatory capacities and development priorities \cite{r:64}.
+Similar dynamics are visible in ASEAN engagement, where India advances “ethical interoperability,” blending GDPR-style protections, OECD principles, and local innovation needs to reduce normative friction without requiring strict alignment.

-India’s technological trajectory further reinforces its capacity for normative intermediation.
-Although it is not yet a superpower in advanced hardware or foundation model development, India is a global leader in software services, AI engineering talent, and digital public infrastructure.
-These capabilities generate epistemic legitimacy, the authority to interpret and mediate technical issues in ways credible to multiple audiences.
-Additionally, India’s strategic shift toward closer cooperation with the U.S.—manifest in initiatives such as iCET, semiconductor partnerships through the CHIPS Act, and the INDUS-X defense innovation ecosystem—strengthens its position in U.S.-aligned tech networks.
-Yet India simultaneously remains the pre-eminent political voice in the Global South, ensuring that its normative proposals have a broad and receptive audience.
-This dual embeddedness allows India to align with Western technology governance without forfeiting its autonomy or its role as a representative of developing states.
+India’s technological profile reinforces this role.
+Although not dominant in advanced hardware or frontier foundation models, India is a global leader in software services, AI engineering talent, and digital public infrastructure.
+These capabilities generate epistemic legitimacy, enhancing its authority to mediate technical and normative issues.
+At the same time, closer alignment with the U.S. through initiatives such as iCET, CHIPS-linked semiconductor cooperation, and INDUS-X strengthens India’s position within Western technology networks, while its continued leadership in the Global South ensures broad receptivity to its normative proposals.
+This dual embeddedness allows alignment without loss of autonomy.